JasonQiu1/CS390SREObfuscation/doc/IDEAS.md

 We could set specific characters in the password to split it up and be able to check different parts at a time (similar to how the CTFlearn Raspberry challenge did).

 ### How will we prevent the user from printing the location with a simple jump to the print statement?
 The location will never be stored all together.
 Several steps of the program will have to run to build up the location string before the print statement is called, so jumping to the print early, could print something incorrect or incomplete.
+We will also include some strings that will throw off the reverser (provide a fake password that is discoverable by the strings call).

 ### How will we display the location?
-Maybe coordinates.
+Maybe coordinates or we can make a funny little video.
 We can decide more so when we choose a location to hide the object.